 Elly spent her life seeking shalom and calling others to join in the search.
 Her commitment and actions grew out of a deep faith in the God revealed through the prophets and Jesus Christ.
 While her own faith was a radical expression of Christianity, she honored all religions and forms of faith and sought to work across those religious, ethnic and social lines that divide human beings from one another and from the earth.

-The Eleanor Humes Haney Fund is a donor-advised fund established by a bequest from Elly.
+The Haney Fund, now renamed the Haney-Leighton Fund in order to honor these two remarkable women, is a donor-advised fund established by a bequest from Elly.
 The fund provides grants to individuals, churches or groups to initiate or continue social justice programs.
 Grants are dispersed through the Maine Conference of the United Church of Christ.

 The theology and ethics I have developed have been born out of my own struggles with oppression and unearned privilege, my love of God and commitment to justice, the incredibly rich voices of people engaged in similar struggles, and the ache and anger in my heart at the beauty and desecration of this earth and its inhabitants.
 I do not have much confidence that significant global change will occur without an intervening major catastrophe.
 I do know that we have to continue.
 I do know that we must live not only in resistance to the status quo, but also in anticipation of new creation.